piotrromanowski/blog/content/post/react_testing.md

 {{< /highlight >}}

-Now after looking at that component, let's think about what's important to test, and/or what promises this components makes with it's consumers.
+Now after looking at that component, let's think about what's important to test.

-To keep things brief, I'll write these out as a list
+I like to make a list of guarantees that the component is making to the consumer.

 ### Without errorText
   - We can say that we expect this component to render a mysterious "Button" component with a particular set of props.
-We don't care what that "Button" does with the props, we just want them to be proxied through.
+We don't care what that "Button" does with the props, we just want them to be passed through.
   - We expect that it does not initially render an Error component
   - When the mysterious "Button" is clicked, we expect the onClick prop to be invoked and to change the children of the component

 ### With errorText
   - We expect that it renders an Error component

-Let's take a look at what these expectations look like in code:
+Here's what these expectations would look like in code:

-{{< highlight javascript >}}
+{{< highlight jsx >}}
 describe('EnhancedButton', () => {
   let props: Readonly<EnhancedButtonProps>
   let component: ShallowWrapper<any, any>